Why Cold Weather Makes You Pee More - The Surprisingly Simple Reason Behind Winter Frequent Urination

 Summary

 You pee more in cold weather because your body constricts peripheral blood vessels to protect core temperature, blood concentrates in the core, and the heart misinterprets this as "excess fluid" and instructs the kidneys to flush it out.
-On top of that, you don't sweat in winter, so the fluid elimination pathway concentrates on the kidneys.
+On top of that, you do not sweat in winter, so the fluid elimination pathway concentrates on the kidneys.
 The countermeasures are keeping your body warm and cutting back on caffeine.
 The winter bathroom problem is a side effect of your body's earnest effort to protect its core temperature.